-Stow your food in bear lockers or bear boxes
+Stow your food in bear lockers or bear boxes at your campsite

-According to the National Park Service in their bears and food storage advisory, bears are super smart.
+According to the National Park Service in their information on bears and food storage advisory, bears are super smart.
 They can recognize and associate coolers, grocery bags and camp stoves with food.

-Especially if you’re camping in a soft sided camper or tent, you need to store all food, including your cooler, backpack, etc. in the bear box at your campsite.
-If you have room left over, it’s smart to place your portable grill, cooking supplies, pots and pans and yes, even your trash.
+Also, especially if you’re camping in a tent or soft-sided camper, you need to store all food, including your cooler, backpack, etc. in the bear box at your campsite or hang from a tree limb.

 - Trash and recyclable containers, bottles and cans

 - Toiletries such as soaps, shampoo, toothpaste, sunscreen, first-aid kits, baby wipes, lotion, hairspray.
-Scented AND unscented health and beauty supplies.
+Scented AND unscented health and beauty supplies

-- Scented tissue, air fresheners, candles, insect repellent, cleaning products.
+- Scented tissue, air fresheners, candles, insect repellent, cleaning products

 - Pet foods and bowls, leashes and pet toys.